 Before BRM connects to the credit card processor, a table row with the value 999 is inserted in the database.
-This value remains in the row until BRM processes the result from the Paymentech credit card processor.
-BRM first sets the result field to the number 1000, plus the Paymentech result code.
+This value remains in the row until BRM processes the results from the Paymentech credit card processor (which are provided in a Paymentech RFR file).

+After BRM retrieves the Paymentech RFR file, it sets the table row's value to 1000.
 When BRM begins processing the payment, it resets the result value to the Paymentech result code.
-If the transactions are completed successfully: regardless of whether the credit card charge was successful: the result column will not have any values over 999.
+If the transactions are completed successfully, regardless of whether the credit card charge was successful, the result column will not have any values over 999.